 A treatment plan can be made once the cause of the problems is determined.

 A biopsy can tell how well the new kidney is working if you had a transplant.

 Complications are rare, but no procedure is completely free of risk.
-If you have a kidney biopsy, your doctor will review a list of possible complications, which may include:
+Your doctor will review a list of possible problems such as: